Chigger – Control

 It is untrue that chiggers embed themselves in the skin.
 They drop off after feeding – so the practice of putting fingernail polish on the bump to suffocate the critter does no good.

 Very hot water quickly applied to and removed from the itchy spot and a topical anesthetic are the only effective itch remedies.
-To treat chigger infestations in backyards or around mountain cabins, spray the grass with garden insecticide (click for sources), using label directions.
+To treat chigger infestations in backyards or around mountain cabins, spray the tall grass and low shrubbery with garden insecticide (click for sources), using label directions.

 If you suspect chiggers are present, do not walk in the grass without applying an insect repellent to ankles, arms, legs and sock tops.
 Chiggers do not attach immediately, so a hot soapy shower after a walk will wash most of them down the drain before they bite.